TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/04_lesson/lab.md

  <br><br>

-2. Translate this snap program into a Python program.
+2) Translate this snap program into a Python program.
 ![triangle_program](triangle_program.png)

-3. Create a game show program!
+3) Create a game show program!

 * Declare 10 prizes (prize1, prize2, prize 3 at the top of your file)
 * User picks a number
-    * Prize corresponding with that door is printed for the user.
+* The prize corresponding with that door is printed for the user.

-Extra Credit: Research lists.
+###Bonus!

+Research lists in Python.
 Re-implement problem 3 using lists.